From

 Using Air Transport

-There are a several of airstrips found around this National Park and among these are: Kisoro airstrip, Kihihi airstrip or Kayonza airstrip.
+There are a several of airstrips found around this park these include: Kisoro airstrip, Kihihi airstrip or Kayonza airstrip.
 Tourists traveling from Kampala the capital city can either fly from Entebbe airport or Kajjansi airfield.

 Using Road Transport